 JASON VAN DYKE

 Before the shooting, Jason Van Dyke never saw his name in the paper.
 Van Dyke, now 40, was just one of the 12,000 Chicago police officers who showed up to work, worked their shifts and went home to his wife, Tiffany, and their two school-age daughters.
 He also worked a part-time security job.
-He had been on the force for 13 years when the shooting happened and was automatically kicked off it once he was convicted.
-According to a database that includes reports from 2002 until 2008 and 2011 until 2015, he was the subject of at least 20 citizen complaints — eight of which alleged excessive force.
+He had been on the force for 13 years when the shooting happened.
+According to a database that includes reports from 2002 to 2008 and 2011 until 2015, he was the subject of at least 20 citizen complaints — eight of which alleged excessive force.
 Though he was never disciplined, a jury did once award $350,000 to a man who filed an excessive force lawsuit against him.
-In October, a jury found him guilty of second-degree murder in McDonald’s death.
+On Friday, a jury found him guilty of second-degree murder in McDonald’s death.

 LEAD DEFENSE ATTORNEY DANIEL HERBERT

 It makes perfect sense that Daniel Herbert should specialize in representing police officers in everything from civil rights lawsuits to divorce cases, and for arrests for crimes ranging from drunken driving to murder.
-A Chicago kid, Herbert got out of college and followed his father into the police department before he got his law degree and joined the Cook County state’s attorney’s office.
-When he set out on his own about eight years ago, he contracted with the police officer’s union, which has led to a steady stream of cases defending officers.
+A Chicago kid, Herbert got out of college and followed his father into the Police Department before he got his law degree and joined the Cook County state’s attorney’s office.
+When he set out on his own about eight years ago, he contracted with the police officer’s union — a move that has led to a steady stream of cases defending police officers.

 SPECIAL PROSECUTOR JOSEPH MCMAHON